ssharm36/ssharm36.github.io/index.markdown

 Hello!
 Welcome to my personal website.

-I am a fourth year Ph.D.
+I am a Ph.D.
 Candidate at N.C.
 State University.
 My research interests are focused on studying transportation impacts of AV, CAV truck related impacts on macro and micro level.
 When not working, I enjoy kayaking, hiking, swimming and playing board games.

 Recent work: